HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 #### `style`

 Stylesheets are ordinarily embedded in the document's `<head>` and discovered early during the document parsing.
-Additionally, as stylesheets are render-blocking resources they are assigned the _highest_ request priority.
+Additionally, as stylesheets are render-blocking resources they are assigned the _Highest_ request priority.
 This should make preloading stylesheets unnecessary, but it is sometimes required to re-prioritize the requests.
 A <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=629420">bug</a> in Google Chrome (fixed in Chrome 95) prioritizes preloaded resources ahead of other higher-priority resources discovered by the preload scanner, including CSS files.
-Preloading the stylesheet will restore its _highest_ priority.
+Preloading the stylesheet will restore its _Highest_ priority.
 Another instance when stylesheets are preloaded is when they are not downloaded directly from the HTML document, such as the <a hreflang="en" href="https://www.filamentgroup.com/lab/async-css.html">asynchronous CSS</a> "hack" which uses an `onload` event to avoid render-blocking the page with non-critical CSS.

 #### `fetch`